Kim-JeongHan/planning/README.md

 # Planning

 A Python 3D path planning library with visualization using Viser.
-Implements RRT-based algorithms with a unified architecture for easy extension and consistent visualization.
+Implements pathplanning algorithms with a unified architecture for easy extension and consistent visualization.

 ## Features